 Web hosting and server are crucial for a high PageSpeed.

-In the default configuration, cache times of only 2 weeks or less are often set – this is bad for the PageSpeed score and the user.
+The default configuration often sets cache times of only 2 weeks or less – this is bad for the PageSpeed score and the user.

 To ensure that the user still receives the latest file when file changes, it makes sense that the file name changes when changes.